I remembered who I was as soon as I started meditating and honoring the power of presence.

 After a year working in Sweden, traveling to Mexico, Thailand, Australia and doing my yoga teacher training in Bali, I remembered the only thing I love more than external adventure is: the internal adventure.

-Once I began studying ancient Tibetan and Vedic wisdom, nutrition and functional medicine, journaling, community rituals, embodiment, realized anxiety is often blocked creativity, learned the power of unstructured dance, developed an awareness practice, and started ancestral healing (therapy).. aka living in alignment..
+Once I began studying ancient Tibetan and Vedic wisdom, nutrition and functional medicine, journaling, community rituals, embodiment, realized anxiety is often blocked creativity, learned the power of unstructured dance, developed an awareness practice, and started therapy and ancestral healing .. aka living in alignment..
 I fell in love with my now forever love of self-inquiry.

 GROWING PAINS & NO LONGER NUMBING